jpbarto/serverless-chaos-lab/docs/lab_2_inject_fault.md

 1. Perform a successful test

     Before we start injecting failures lets ensure your function is testing normally.
 Click the `Test` button with your new test event defined.
-The results should result in a `Succeeded` status.
+The test should result in a `Succeeded` status.

 1. Configure Failure-Lambda for latency injection